 Philophobia may be the expression of the fear of ‘falling’ in love, particularly if this is supported by traumatic emotional break-ups in the past.

 Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Philophobia knows only too well that the Anxiety that they experience is real enough.

 We completely understand this here at TranceForm Psychology and will treat you and your Philophobia seriously.

 For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Philophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.

 The majority of people who do suffer with Philophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
-This is why simply being told to “snap out of it” rarely produces a solution!

 The symptoms of Philophobia are very similar to other specific phobias and will often include:

 - Avoid relationships

 - Feelings of dizziness